hotwax/oms-documentation/integrations/netsuite/InventoryItemVarianceFeed.md

 | Memo           | string | The memo field is used to keep a log regarding the inventory variance imported in system.        | VarianceReason.varianceDescription                                                                                                                 |
 | Subsidiary     | string | The subsidiary associated with the inventory variance in the system.                             | 1.
 The value for this field is prepared using the configurable parameter **default.subsidiary** in NiFi. <br/> 2.
 Sample value - Inventory cycle count by HotWax |

-**NOTE:** The Inventory Variance format remains unchanged, and reference can be made to the format described above.
+**NOTE:** The Inventory Adjustment format remains unchanged, and reference can be made to the format described above.